KomorowskiKuba/minimalizator-kosztow-szczepien/README.md

 * [Input file format](#input-file-format)

 ## General info
 The main goal of the program is to minimize the total amount of vaccines purchased by pharmacies while meeting the vaccine needs of each pharmacy.
+To do this, the program uses the simplex algorithm.

 ## Technologies
 Project is created with: